oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/ReferenceDesigns/matmul/README.md

 # `Matrix Multiply` Sample

-This reference design demonstrates high-performance general matrix multiplication on an FPGA.
+This reference design demonstrates a systolic-array-based high-performance general matrix multiplication on an FPGA.

 | Area                  | Description
 |:---                   |:---
-| What you will learn   | How to implement a high performance FPGA version of a general matrix multiplication algorithm.
+| What you will learn   | How to implement a systolic-array-based high-performance FPGA version of a general matrix multiplication algorithm.
 | Time to complete      | 1 hr (not including compile time)
 | Category              | Reference Designs and End to End

 ## Purpose

 This FPGA reference design demonstrates the multiplication of matrices, a common operation employed in linear algebra.
-Matrices *A* and *B* (inputs) are multiplied to produce matrix C. The matrix multiplication algorithm is implemented using a systolic array, and has been optimized for performance on FPGAs.
+Matrices *A* and *B* (inputs) are multiplied to produce matrix C. The matrix multiplication algorithm is implemented using a systolic array of Processing Elements (PEs), and has been optimized for performance on FPGAs.

 ## Prerequisites